Aliases for CD226 Gene

 This gene encodes a glycoprotein expressed on the surface of NK cells, platelets, monocytes and a subset of T cells.
 It is a member of the Ig-superfamily containing 2 Ig-like domains of the V-set.
 The protein mediates cellular adhesion of platelets and megakaryocytic cells to vascular endothelial cells.
 The protein also plays a role in megakaryocytic cell maturation.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2015]

 GeneCards Summary for CD226 Gene

 CD226 (CD226 Molecule) is a Protein Coding gene.
 Diseases associated with CD226 include Ovarian Cystic Teratoma and Mature Teratoma Of The Ovary.
-Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Natural Killer Cell Receptors: Human Target Cell – NK Cell Ligand-Receptor Interactions.
+Among its related pathways are T Cell Co-Signaling Pathway: Ligand-Receptor Interactions and Cell adhesion molecules (CAMs).
 GO annotations related to this gene include protein kinase binding and cell adhesion molecule binding.

 UniProtKB/Swiss-Prot for CD226 Gene

 Involved in intercellular adhesion, lymphocyte signaling, cytotoxicity and lymphokine secretion mediated by cytotoxic T-lymphocyte (CTL) and NK cell (PubMed:8673704).
 Cell surface receptor for NECTIN2.
 Upon ligand binding, stimulates T-cell proliferation and cytokine production, including that of IL2, IL5, IL10, IL13, and IFNG.
 Competes with PVRIG for NECTIN2-binding (PubMed:26755705).